evrone/postcss-px-to-viewport/README.md

 - `unitToConvert` (String) unit to convert, by default, it is px.
 - `viewportWidth` (Number) The width of the viewport.
 - `viewportHeight` (Number) The height of the viewport.
-- `unitPrecision` (Number) The decimal numbers to allow the REM units to grow to.
+- `unitPrecision` (Number) The decimal numbers to allow the vw units to grow to.
+- `propList` (Array) The properties that can change from px to vw.
+  - Values need to be exact matches.
+  - Use wildcard * to enable all properties.
+Example: ['*']
+  - Use * at the start or end of a word. (['*position*'] will match background-position-y)
+  - Use ! to not match a property.
+Example: ['*', '!letter-spacing']
+  - Combine the "not" prefix with the other prefixes.
+Example: ['*', '!font*']
 - `viewportUnit` (String) Expected units.
 - `fontViewportUnit` (String) Expected units for font.
 - `selectorBlackList` (Array) The selectors to ignore and leave as px.